-Positive metallurgical results for Barje Prospect in Serbia30.
-October 2020. / Mining
+Positive metallurgical results for Barje Prospect in Serbia, Mining

 Medgold Resources Corp. announced the completion of metallurgical test and highly positive results which will be incorporated into the Preliminary Economic Assessment (PEA) for the Barje Prospect in southern Serbia, currently in progress.
 It is anticipated that the results of the PEA will be reported in the current quarter.